cloudposse/atmos/website/docs/cli/commands/describe/describe-dependants.md

 <br/>

-Having the `top-level-component` and `top-level-component2` components configured as shown above, we can now execute the following Atmos command to show all the components and stacks that are dependants of the `test/test-component` component in the `tenant1-ue2-dev` stack:
+Having the `top-level-component` and `top-level-component2` components configured as shown above, we can now execute the following Atmos command to show all the components that depend on the `test/test-component` component in the `tenant1-ue2-dev` stack:

 ```shell
 atmos describe dependants test/test-component -s tenant1-ue2-dev